Bicycle kick

-Forward Ruben Mendoza, from the United States men's national soccer team, executes a bicycle kick.
+Forward Enzo Francescoli, from River Plate, executes a bicycle kick in a 1986 friendly against Poland national football team.

 In association football, a bicycle kick, also known as an overhead kick or scissors kick, is an acrobatic strike where a player kicks an airborne ball rearward in midair.
 It is achieved by throwing the body backward up into the air and, before descending to the ground, making a shearing movement with the legs to get the ball-striking leg in front of the other.
 In most languages, the manoeuvre is named after either the cycling motion or the scissor motion that it resembles.
 Its complexity, and uncommon performance in competitive football matches, makes it one of association football's most celebrated skills.
 (Note: Turner refers to the bicycle kick as "[t]he apex of wonder-goals", and Witzig defines it as "the most spectacular—yet the most opportunistic and desperate—move that exists in soccer".)

 Bicycle kicks can be used defensively to clear away the ball from the goalmouth or offensively to strike at the opponent's goal in an attempt to score.
 The bicycle kick is an advanced football skill that is dangerous for inexperienced players.
 Its successful performance has been limited largely to the most experienced and athletic players in football history.

-Labourers from the Pacific seaports of Chile and Peru likely performed the first bicycle kicks in football matches, possibly as early as the late 19th century.
+Labourers from the Pacific seaports of Chile and Peru likely performed the first bicycle kicks in football matches, possibly as early as the late 19th century where it became known as the chilena.
 Advanced techniques like the bicycle kick developed from South American adaptations to the football style introduced by British immigrants.
 Brazilian footballers Leônidas and Pelé popularized the skill internationally during the 20th century.
 The bicycle kick has since attained such a wide allure that, in 2016, FIFA (association football's governing body) regarded the bicycle kick as "football's most spectacular sight".

 As an iconic skill, bicycle kicks are an important part of association football culture.
 Executing a bicycle kick in a competitive football match, particularly in scoring a goal, usually garners wide attention in the sports media.
 The bicycle kick has been featured in works of art, such as sculptures, films, advertisements, and literature.
 Controversies over the move's invention and naming have added to the kick's acclaim in popular culture.
 The manoeuvre is also admired in similar ball sports, particularly in the variants of association football like futsal and beach soccer.